roc-lang/roc/crates/compiler/builtins/bitcode/README.md

 the result to LLVM bitcode, and import that bitcode into the compiler.

 Compiling the bitcode happens automatically in a Rust build script at `compiler/builtins/build.rs`.
-Then `builtins/src/bitcode/rs` staticlly imports the compiled bitcode for use in the compiler.
+Then `builtins/src/bitcode/rs` statically imports the compiled bitcode for use in the compiler.

 You can find the compiled bitcode in `target/debug/build/roc_builtins-[some random characters]/out/builtins.bc`.
 There will be two directories like `roc_builtins-[some random characters]`, look for the one that has an